Hitmare/unlockPTB/README.md

 1. Generate the Authkey

 To generate the Authkey there are two ways:
-    -Get the wanted Chat od User ID through the `/chats *` Command and execute `/getAutchkey <id>` directly to the Bot -(Only for Group Chats) Execute `/getAutchkey` inside of the Group Chat and the Bot will send the Botadmin who send the Command the Authkey
+    - Get the wanted Chat od User ID through the `/chats *` Command and execute `/getAutchkey <id>` directly to the Bot
+    - (Only for Group Chats) Execute `/getAutchkey` inside of the Group Chat and the Bot will send the Botadmin who send the Command the Authkey

 2. Unlock the Bot
 For Private Chat: